 The Children’s Museum was re-established at the newly built Imperial Center, where it still resides, but no trace exists there of molds or casts of Diplodocus.
 Corroborating the likely conclusion that no cast was ever completed, most staff who worked at the museum in the 1980s at its old location do not recall any such cast (Leigh White, pers. comm., 2022).
 Potentially contradicting this, however, Jan Engle Hicks, Curator of Education at the Rocky Mount Children’s Museum from 1971–2002, has a memory of Diplodocus casts being on exhibit at the museum when she started work in 1971.
 She does not recall if they were still part of the museum collection in 1999 when the collection was destroyed.
-It is possible that the Diplodocus specimens that Hicks remembers on display were not casts made from the Carnegie molds, but other specimens that were given to the Children’s Museum by LeRoy Kay from the Carnegie Museum (Bell 1906a).
+It is possible that the Diplodocus specimens that Hicks remembers on display were not casts made from the Carnegie molds, but other specimens that were given to the Children’s Museum by LeRoy Kay from the Carnegie Museum (Bell 1960a).

 Whether or not a cast was made at Rocky Mount, it is possible that this was not the end for the molds.
 Williams (1960) had written that “the local museum plans to pass the molds on to the next group that makes satisfactory arrangements to acquire them […] Already two inquiries have come to the Children’s Museum asking ‘Who has them next?’”.
 Rea (2001:210) claims that “Eventually the molds found their way to the Houston Museum of Science, where they were used to fill in gaps in the Diplodocus hayi skeleton that had been swapped from Pittsburgh to Cleveland before ending up in Houston”, citing a personal communication from John S. McIntosh.
 (The skeleton in question is that of CM 662, which became CMNH 10670 in Cleveland, then HMNS 175 in Houston.
 Having been nominated as the holotype of the new species Diplodocus hayi by Holland (1924:399), the species was later moved to its own new genus Galeamopus by Tschopp et al. (2015:267).)
 Due to the loss of the Rocky Mount Children’s Museum records, we cannot confirm that they ever shipped the molds to Houston; and the molds cannot be located at the Houston Museum (Robert Bakker, pers. comm., 2022).
 Brian Curtice (pers. comm., 2022) also reports that he was in Houston in 1995 and did not see the molds in the collection, nor hear of their ever having been there.
-In the absence of evidence that the molds ever made it to Houston, it seems more likely that the missing bones in HMNS 175 were cast and supplied by Dinolab, using the second-generation molds described blow, and that Rea (2001) misreported this.
+In the absence of evidence that the molds ever made it to Houston, it seems more likely that the missing bones in HMNS 175 were cast and supplied by Dinolab, using the second-generation molds described below, and that Rea (2001) misreported this.

 As recently as 1988, Rolfe (1988) wrote to LuRae Caldwell of the Utah Field House, on behalf of the Royal Museum of Scotland, “At present I am exploring the possibility of re-using the Carnegie Museum, Pittsburgh moulds, although there is considerable doubt about whether they are up to the job, after so much previous use”.
 Sadly, his letter does not mention their then-current whereabouts, and it must be considered possible that Rolfe was working from false or outdated information.
-Rolfe cannot now recall any details of this initiative (pers. comm. via Jeff Liston, 2022) and it is considered unlike that any further relevant correspondence survives or is discoverable (Michael A. Taylor, pers. comm., 2022).
+Rolfe cannot now recall any details of this initiative (pers. comm. via Jeff Liston, 2022) and it is considered unlikely that any further relevant correspondence survives or is discoverable (Michael A. Taylor, pers. comm., 2022).